isotopp/isotopp.github.io/content/posts/2023-10-01-fertig-gelesen-starter-villain.md

 Scalzi spent his pages playing nicely with the clichés and expectations around James-Bond-like supervillains, and turning them into a fun story with a number of expected and unexpected twists.
-He wouldn't be Scalzi, if there is not stuff to think about lurking in the background.
+He wouldn't be Scalzi if there is no stuff to think about lurking in the background.
 In this case, fairly obviously the relationship between 1950's supervillains and present day billionaires, oligarchs and our survival as a species.